TwoDigitsOneNumber/PersonalFinanceDashboard/README.md

 ## Instructions

-__Before running__ the app on your local machine, make sure to instantiate the proper environment specified in the `Project.toml` file.
+__Before running__ the app on your local machine, make sure to instantiate the proper environment specified in the `Project.toml` file (Note, we assume that you have some version of the Julia programming language installed and can run files from the terminal).
 You can do so as follows:
 1. `cd` into the repository.
 2. Start a julia REPL session by typing `julia` and press `Enter`.
 3. Enter the package manager by typing `]` and run the following commands: